sirius-qa/front-react/README.md

 };
 ```

-15. Create `.prettierrc.json` file with this content:
+15. Create `.prettierrc.json` file with this content (disclaimer: these are some rules that I found useful, but you can override them with your own set of rules).

 ```
 {